-Education Experience (A) A bachelor's degree with 12 college credit hours in child development and three college credit hours in management, and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (B) An associate's of applied science degree in child development or a closely related field with six college credit hours in child development and three college credit hours in management.
-A "closely related field" is any educational instruction pertaining to the growth, development, physical or mental care, or education of children ages birth through 13 years, and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (C) Sixty college credit hours with six college credit hours in child development and three college credit hours in management, and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (D) A Child Development Associate credential or Certified Child-Care Professional credential with three college credit hours in management, and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (E) A child-care administrator's certificate from a community college with at least 15 college credit hours in child development and three college credit hours in management, and at least two years of experience in a licensed child-care center or licensed or registered child-care home; (F) A day-care administrator's credential issued by a professional organization or an educational institution and approved by Licensing based on criteria specified in 40 TAC of Chapter 745 Subchapter P (relating to Day-Care Administrator's Credential Program), and at least two years of experience in a licensed child-care center or licensed or registered child-care home; or
+Education Experience (A) A bachelor degree with 12 college credit hours in child development and three college credit hours in management and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (B) An associate of applied science degree in child development or a closely related field with six college credit hours in child development and three college credit hours in management.
+A "closely related field" is any educational instruction pertaining to the growth, development, physical or mental care, or education of children ages birth through 13 years and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (C) Sixty college credit hours with six college credit hours in child development and three college credit hours in management and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (D) Three college credit hours in management with a Child Development Associate Credential or Certified Child-Care Professional credential and at least one year of experience in a licensed child-care center or licensed or registered child-care home; (E) A child-care administrator's certificate from a community college with at least 15 college credit hours in child development and three college credit hours in management and at least two years of experience in a licensed child-care center or licensed or registered child-care home; (F) A day-care administrator's credential issued by a professional organization or an educational institution and approved by Licensing based on criteria specified in 40 TAC of Chapter 745 Subchapter P (relating to Day-Care Administrator's Credential Program) and at least two years of experience in a licensed child-care center or licensed or registered child-care home; or

-Education Experience (G) Seventy-two clock hours of training in child development and 30 clock hours in management, and at least three years of experience in a licensed child-care center or licensed or registered child-care home.
+Education Experience (G) Seventy-two clock hours of training in child development and 30 clock hours in management and at least three years of experience in a licensed child-care center or licensed or registered child-care home.

 - A primary caregiver caring for more than six children and employing one or more assistant/substitute caregivers functions as a "facility director."
-A facility director plays a crucial role in ensuring the smooth day-to-day operation of the child-care home and serves two important functions: To balance business concerns with what's good for children and to provide leadership and direction to the assistant/substitute caregivers responsible for providing safe and healthy care for the children. - Options (8)(D) and (F) of this section require periodic renewal for the primary caregiver (director) to remain qualified as specified in §747.1145 and §747.1147.
+A facility director plays a crucial role in ensuring the smooth day-to-day operation of the child-care home and serves two important functions: To balance business concerns with what's good for children and to provide leadership and direction to the assistant/substitute caregivers responsible for providing safe and healthy care for the children. - Regarding paragraph (7)(E), training in the developmental stages of children includes the major domains of child development, which are: - o Cognitive development; - o Social development; - o Emotional development; - o Physical development; and - o Approaches to learning. - Options (8)(D) and (F) of this section require periodic renewal for the primary caregiver (director) to remain qualified as specified in §747.1145 and §747.1147.
 If your credential expires, then you will no longer meet the minimum standards related to primary caregiver qualifications, see §747.1149.